-We host a thriving community of around 60 taught and 60 research students working across a wide variety of fields, reflecting the breadth of world-class expertise within our academic staff.
+We host a thriving community of around 60 taught and 60 research students who work across a wide variety of fields, reflecting the breadth of world-class expertise within our academic staff.
 We offer taught and research degrees in English literary studies, and in creative writing.

 Postgraduates are integrated into the research culture of the Department through events, publishing opportunities, and a comprehensive programme of training and induction.